troclaux/notes/golang.md

 ### anonymous functions

 > [!NOTE]
-> you can define an anonymous functions function inside a function signature
+> you can define an anonymous functions function inside a function signature with the `func` keyword

 ```go
 package main